 It also didn’t work like in other Android apps.
 Once you tapped on an item, the bottom bar disappeared and you went one level deeper.
 See the profile page below for an example:

 Evaluating the test results showed us the pain points our customers faced.
-So, I started working on the new navigation and structure to make the user onboarding experience better.
+So, we started working on the new navigation and structure to make the user onboarding experience better.

 As the Android Guidelines say: “Android users expect your app to look and behave in a way that’s consistent with the platform.”

-So, I redesigned the bottom navigation bar which now behaves like those in other Android apps.
+So, we redesigned the bottom navigation bar which now behaves like those in other Android apps.
 It shows the users their page location and doesn’t disappear when they tap on it.

 Also, with the new copy, people can differentiate the core lessons (Learn tab) from other exercises (Library).

 Clearly, copy makes up a very important part of designing an experience, but how to test it?
-Find out more about UX copy testing in this article from one of our researchers.
+Find out more about UX copy testing from one of our researchers.

 3) Accessibility issues